makerdao/documentation/source/includes/_maker.md

   * Use the provider from the browser (e.g. MetaMask).
 * `'http'`
   * Use Web3.providers.HttpProvider.
-* `'kovan'`
-  * Use the Kovan testnet via Infura.
-Note that the way this preset works will be changed after March 27th 2019, to account for [Infura's new endpoints](https://blog.infura.io/infura-dashboard-transition-update-c670945a922a).
-For now, we recommend using the `http` preset with your infura endpoint instead.
 * `'test'`
   * Use a local testnet (e.g. Ganache) running at `http://127.0.0.1:2000`, and sign transactions using testnet-managed keys.
-* `'mainnet'`
-  * Use the main Ethereum network via Infura.
-Note that the way this preset works will be changed after March 27th 2019, to account for [Infura's new endpoints](https://blog.infura.io/infura-dashboard-transition-update-c670945a922a).
-For now, we recommend using the `http` preset with your infura endpoint instead.

 ## Options